Earn a welding certificate in 6 weeks!

 - Successfully complete session A or B to earn 10 credit hours and two academic certificates from HCC.
 Complete session C to earn 5 credit hours and one academic certificate.
 Complete all three sessions to earn 25 credit hours and five academic certificates including Production Line Welder and Arc Welder.

-- Take an American Welding Society D1.1 test at the end of each session to earn an AWS certification of qualification for each welding process.
+- Take an American Welding Society test at the end of each session to earn an AWS D1.1 structural steel certification for each welding process.

 Payment Information and Refund Policy